r-makarov/cns2025tutorial/README.md

 This repository contains materials for the tutorial workshop "Building Intuitive and Efficient Biophysical Models" presented at the CNS Conference in Florence, Italy on July 5, 2025.

-## Website

-The workshop website is available at: https://r-makarov.github.io/cns2025tutorial/

 ## Overview

 This tutorial focuses on making biophysical models more intuitive and computationally efficient using two new software tools: